 Introduction

-The dictatorship that overthrew the Perón government on 16 September 1955 began an almost immediate anti-Peronist repressive policy in Argentina.
-One of the most famous and controversial decisions was the Decree-Law 4.161, sanctioned on March 5, 1956 by the Federal Government, which prohibited any reference (in words, images, songs, etc.) to Peronism with the aim to "desperonizar" the country.
-It established prison from 30 days to 6 months, a penalty fee and the possibility of exclusion from work in a public offices for those who publicized
+The dictatorship that overthrew the Perón government in Argentina on 16 September 1955 almost immediately implemented a repressive, anti-Peronist policy.
+One of its most infamous and controversial decisions to "desperonizar" the country was the Decree-Law 4.161, which was sanctioned by the Federal Government on 5 March 1956 and prohibited any reference (in words, images, songs, etc.) to Peronism.
+It granted a prison sentence of between thirty days and six months, exacted fines, and sometimes even dismissed from public office anyone who publicized

-the photograph, portrait or sculpture of the Peronist officials or their relatives, the coat of arms and the Peronist flag, the proper name of the deposed president, that of his relatives, the expressions "Peronism", "Peronist", "Justicialism", "Justicialist" , "Third Position" the abbreviation "PP", the dates exalted by the deposed regime, the musical compositions called "March of the Peronist boys", and "Evita capitana" or fragments of them, the play "The reason of my life" or fragments of it, and the speeches of the deposed president and his wife or fragments thereof.
+the photograph, portrait or sculpture of the Peronist officials or their relatives, the coat of arms and the Peronist flag, the proper name of the deposed president, that of his relatives, the expressions "Peronism," "Peronist," "Justicialism," "Justicialist,""Third Position," the abbreviation "PP," the dates exalted by the deposed regime, the musical compositions called "March of the Peronist boys," and "Evita capitana" or fragments of them, the play "The reason of my life" or fragments of it, and the speeches of the deposed president and his wife or fragments thereof.

-The application of this decree-law generated a lot of anecdotes throughout Argentina.
-In Neuquén, Northern Patagonia, the Peronist local politician Felipe Sapag, remembered the following personal anecdote with a neighbor, a local Anti-Peronist politician member of the UCR party, Miguel Majluf:
+The application of this decree-law generated plenty of stories throughout Argentina.
+In Neuquén, Northern Patagonia, the local Peronist politician, Felipe Sapag, recalled the following personal anecdote involving a neighbor, a local anti-Peronist politician and member of the UCR party, Miguel Majluf:

 We had an employee in our store, Agapito Sánchez, very Spanish, who loved Spanish music and always put the record player at full volume to improve sales, towards the street, as a form of propaganda.
-Once, Don Miguel [Majluf, an immigrant from the Middle East, as where the Sapag family], heard something strange and went to report us to the police; he said that we were playing Peronist music, which at that time was forbidden.
-The police chief came to see what music we were playing and it turns out that Agapito had put on a Spanish singer called "Parecito Pharaoh".
+Once, Don Miguel [Majluf, an immigrant from the Middle East, as was the Sapag family], heard something strange and went to report us to the police; he said that we were playing Peronist music, which at that time was forbidden.
+The police chief came to see what music we were playing and it turns out that Agapito had put on a Spanish singer called "Parecito Pharaoh."
 Majluf had confused the word "Pharaoh" with "Perón"!
-Even the commissar laughed out loud (...).
+Even the commissar laughed out loud.

-Regardless of the language difficulties of the families of Arab descendants in Argentina, the confrontation between Sapag and Majluf in Patagonia during the period of proscription of Peronism is part of the local history of Neuquén.
-The two families of Arab descendants clashed and competed at the highest levels of local power.
-For instance, in the elections for the governorship of the Province of Neuquén in 1962, both families of Middle Eastern origins competed among themselves: Majluf was candidate for governor by the UCRI party and Sapag by the local neo-Peronist party (MPN).
+Regardless of the language difficulties of families of Arab descent in Argentina, the confrontation between Sapag and Majluf in Patagonia during the period of Peronism’s proscription is part of Neuquén’s local history.
+These two families of Middle Eastern origin clashed and competed at the highest level of local power.
+For instance, during the elections for the governorship of the province of Neuquén in 1962, the families competed for the same office: Majluf was the UCRI party’s candidate for governor, while Sapag was backed by the local neo-Peronist party (MPN).

-In the local history of Neuquén, the political protagonism of the ethnic migrant minorities during the proscription of Peronism in Argentina (1955-1973) is evident.
-When comparing the elected leaders to govern the Province of Neuquén during those years, for example, the evidence is more than interesting: in all the elections during the proscription of Peronism (from its first provincial elections in 1958 and then in 1962, 1963 and 1973 governor elections), only Jews and Arab descendants were elected by the vote to chair the Provincial Executive Branch of Neuquén (members of ethnic-immigrant minorities at both the subnational and national levels), a situation that took place with similar characteristics in other provinces during the same period.
+In the local history of Neuquén, the political protagonism of ethnic migrant minorities during the proscription of Peronism in Argentina (1955-1973) is evident.
+If we compare the leaders elected to govern the Province of Neuquén during those years, for example, the evidence is more than interesting: in the first provincial elections of 1958 and later in the elections for governor in 1962, 1963, and 1973, only candidates of Jewish and Arab descent (members of ethnic-immigrant minorities at both the subnational and national levels) were voted to chair the provincial executive branch of Neuquén, a situation that mirrors ones in other provinces during this same period.